meppu/surreal/README.md

 If you wish to submit a pull request, ensure that your code is well-formatted and easily comprehensible.

+### Note for Contributors

+Please send your pull requests to `v2` branch instead of the `main` branch.

+This helps us demostrate a stable version on the `main` branch while allowing for ongoing development and improvements on the `v2` branch.

 ## License

 SurrealDB Erlang is licensed under the MIT License.